Intersteller-AI/Projects/README.md

 # MajorProjects
-major projects on Data Science, Machine Learning and deep Learning
+Projects on Data Science, Machine Learning and deep Learning